-This Healthy Vegetarian Chili recipe is the result of my attempts to create a tasty and satisfying chili, which was both vegan and grain-free.
-I loved the results, so I’m going to call this one a big success.
-My secret weapons; pumpkin puree for richness & veggies that still held some texture, so that I wouldn’t be tempted to add chips for texture.
+This Vegetarian Chili recipe is the result of my attempts to create a tasty and satisfying healthy chili, which was both vegan and grain-free.
+I loved the results, so I’m going to call this recipe a big success.

-Now to show you how to make this healthy vegetarian chili for your family…
+Now to show you how to make this healthy vegetarian chili recipe for your family…

 Healthy Vegetarian Chili Recipe